Glad to Be in Gr. 3

 Ms. Barrington's Weekly Newsletter

-A reminder that in our weekly newsletters you will be hearing more about your student's weekly learning.
-Our newsletters will also provide information about upcoming events that are taking place at school and in our classroom.
-Newsletters will typically be shared on Mondays.
-Thank you so much for taking the time to read our newsletters in their entirety.
+Today you are receiving our first weekly newsletter.
+In our weekly newsletters you will be hearing about your student’s weekly learning.
+You will also find information about upcoming events that take place in our school and our classroom.
+You will usually receive this newsletter each Monday.
+Today's newsletter is a little longer than usual due to lots of beginning of year information, so thank you for taking the time to read it in its entirety.

 Week in Review

 Our first few weeks of school are officially over and we have learned a lot already!
 The students are beginning to settle into the new routines and are learning a lot about our classroom expectations.
 They are all making positive adjustments to their new surroundings, as well as to their new friends.

 We have been very busy laying the foundation for the routines and expectations that will ensure a successful year as the students grow and develop into Grade 3 student leaders.
 Here are some of the things we have been learning: